gigirotto7/gigirotto7.github.io/_pages/about.md

 Recipient of the AUCANI merit scholarship.

+In this space, I want to share the path that brought me here: the experiences, challenges, and projects that shaped my passion for space systems.
+From late afternoons studying astronomy as a teenager, to building CubeSats, this is a story about turning curiosity into purpose.

 My First Step into Space: IOAA 2019
 ------
 In 2019, after years of dedicated study in astronomy and astronautics, I had the privilege of representing Brazil at the International Olympiad on Astronomy and Astrophysics (IOAA), earning a Bronze Medal.
 From that moment on, I knew that aerospace systems would be my future.